DorielRivalet/MHFZ_Overlay/README.md

 - If you have screen issues when starting the overlay, first press `Alt+Enter` in-game, load the overlay, then press `Alt+Enter` in-game again.
 Also make sure that the UAC prompts do not cause issues in your computer, and that you have the correct permissions.

+- If you are having performance issues, lower the overlay resolution and refresh rate.
+Also try setting Rendering Mode to Software or Hardware.

 ## Features

 - [x] Monster Effective HP Bars (*e.g.* Burning Freezing Elzelion's 1,000,000 HP!).